capless/warrant/README.md

 Check the cdu/demo directory for an example project with a login and user details page.

-### Customizing CognitoUserPoolAuthBackend Behavior
+### Customizing CognitoBackend Behavior
-Create your own backend class that inhereits from `CognitoUserPoolAuthBackend`.
+Create your own backend class that inhereits from `CognitoBackend`.

 Setting the class variable `create_unknown_user` to `False` prevents the backend from creating a new local Django user and only updates existing users.